TheAlexz/Algorithms-for-packing-number/README.md

 ![alt text](https://github.com/TheAlexz/ALGOS-FOR-COMPUTING-THE-LOWER-AND-UPPER-BOUNDS-OF-THE-PACKING-NUMBER-OF-3-TOKEN-GRAPH-OF-PATH-GRAPH./blob/main/Images/Python_results.png)

-When the program is finished, you should see 8 files in the same folder as your python file, that is, the Pn, Pn^2, F3(Pn) and F3^2(Pn) both in .gml and .html files.
+When the program is finished running, you should see 8 files in the same folder as your python file, that is, the Pn, Pn^2, F3(Pn) and F3^2(Pn) both in .gml and .html files.
 We recommend storing them on a folder called Pn (where n is a number)

 ![alt text](https://github.com/TheAlexz/ALGOS-FOR-COMPUTING-THE-LOWER-AND-UPPER-BOUNDS-OF-THE-PACKING-NUMBER-OF-3-TOKEN-GRAPH-OF-PATH-GRAPH./blob/main/Images/Python_results_2.png)